The Art of the Deal: Royalties

 Trump and Schwartz had an agreement to split royalties from the sale of the book on a 50–50 basis.
-In 1988, Trump set up the Donald J. Trump Foundation to give away the royalties, promising four or five million dollars "to the homeless, to Vietnam veterans, for AIDS, multiple sclerosis".
-According to a Washington Post investigation the donations failed to materialize; the paper said "he gave less to those causes than he did to his older daughter's ballet school".
-The Washington Post asked the Trump's 2016 presidential campaign if he had donated the $55,000 of royalties he had earned from the book in the first six months of 2016 to charity, as he promised in the 1980s, and it did not respond.
+In 1987, Trump set up the Donald J. Trump Foundation in connection with his stated plan to give away the royalties, promising four or five million dollars "to the homeless, to Vietnam veterans, for AIDS, multiple sclerosis".
+A Washington Post investigation found that Trump gave $1.9 million of his own money through the foundation from 1987 through 1991, but $143,700 went to the four categories highlighted in the book's promotion: $101,000 to veterans, $26,000 to the homeless, $12,450 to AIDS charities and $4,250 to multiple-sclerosis research.
+The paper contrasted those amounts with, among other recipients, $16,750 given to the School of American Ballet, which Ivanka Trump attended.
+The Washington Post asked Trump's 2016 presidential campaign if he had donated the $55,000 of royalties he had earned from the book in the first six months of 2016 to charity, as he promised in the 1980s, and it did not respond.

 By 2016, Schwartz said he had received some $1.6 million in royalty payments.
-Schwartz said he would be donating six months of royalties (worth $55,000) to the National Immigration Law Center, which advocates for immigrants to remain in the United States regardless of whether or not their entry was legal.
+Schwartz said he would be donating six months of royalties (worth $55,000) to the National Immigration Law Center, which assists low-income immigrants and advocates for policies allowing more undocumented immigrants to remain in the United States legally.
 Schwartz had earlier donated royalties he received in the second half of 2015, worth $25,000, to a number of charities including the National Immigration Forum.
 Schwartz said he wanted to help the people Trump was attacking.

-Financial disclosures by Trump for 2018 revealed the book earned over $1 million that year, and it was the only title of his dozen-plus authored books that made money.
-Trump's financial disclosures for 2019 reported royalties for The Art of the Deal in the $100,000 to $1 million range.
+Trump's 2018 financial disclosure reported royalties from The Art of the Deal in the $100,001 to $1 million range, while most of his other books reported little or no royalty income.
+Trump's disclosure covering 2019 again reported royalties in the $100,001 to $1 million range.
+His 2025 annual disclosure reported $50,001 to $100,000 in royalties from the book.